Sort by

 Safer working conditions at sea

 In Thailand, where we source up to seven percent of our seafood, we have explored how to improve safety on fishing vessels.
-In a collaboration with the non-profit organization Verité and our seafood supplier Thai Union, we funded and developed a demonstration vessel demonstrating how mechanization to deploy and retrieve nets could improve worker safety and reduce overcrowding on board.
+In a collaboration with the non-profit organization Verité and our seafood supplier Thai Union, we are using a demonstration vessel to show how mechanization to deploy and retrieve nets can improve worker safety and reduce overcrowding on board.

 Creating a culture of safety

-In our factories, we have introduced new working practices that refocus the working environment around well-being.
-Within our global operations, we audit all our facilities for compliance with our sustainability and human rights requirements across seven pillars, including Safety and Health, Environmental Sustainability, Conditions of Work and Employment, Local Communities and Labor Accommodation, as well as, Business Integrity and Security.
-We use digital data and behavioral science to anticipate problems and tackle the root causes of risky behaviors.
+We audit all our facilities for compliance with our sustainability and human rights requirements across seven pillars, including Safety and Health, Environmental Sustainability, Conditions of Work and Employment, Local Communities and Labor Accommodation, as well as Business Integrity and Security.

 Workers at sea